heldigard/ioet-JuniorSoftware-ACME/README.md

 How To RUN:

-After compile and generate the Class folder run the program like:
+After compile and generate the Class folder in the folder: out\production, it can be run like this:
 ```
   java.exe -classpath D:\heldigard_Github\ioet-JuniorSoftware-ACME\out\production\TestIOET com.eldi.java.Main input1.txt
 ```